-- Falsification of employment records, employment information, or other School records - Recording the work time of another employee or allowing any other employee to record your work time, or allowing falsification of any time card, either your own or another's - Theft, deliberate or careless damage, or loss of any School property or the property of any employee or customer - Provoking a fight or fighting during working hours or on School property - Participating in horseplay or practical jokes on School time or on School premises where such conduct might be a safety risk or might be interpreted as offensive - Carrying firearms or any other dangerous weapons on School premises at any time or while acting on behalf of the School - Violation of the Substance and Alcohol policy - Insubordination, including but not limited to, failure or refusal to obey the orders or instructions of a supervisor or member of administration, or the use of abusive or threatening or abusive language toward a supervisor or member of administration - Unreported absence on scheduled workdays unless otherwise excused - Excessive tardiness or absenteeism unless otherwise excused - Unauthorized use of School equipment, time, materials, facilities, or the School name - Sleeping or malingering on the job - Failure to observe working schedules, including the required rest and meal periods - Soliciting other employees for membership, funds, or other similar activity in connection with any outside organization during your working time or the working time of the employee(s) solicited - Distributing unauthorized literature or any written or printed material during working time or in work areas ("Working time" does not include your meal and break periods.) - Failure to timely notify your supervisor when you are unable to report to work - Failure of an employee to obtain permission to leave work for any reason during normal working hours - Abuse of sick leave - Violation of the Communications Policy - Failure to provide a physician's certificate when requested or required to do so - Violating the School's Personal Standards or dress code
+- Falsification of employment records, employment information, or other School records - Recording the work time of another employee or allowing any other employee to record your work time, or allowing falsification of any time card, either your own or another's - Theft, deliberate or careless damage, or loss of any School property or the property of any employee or customer - Any conduct that has gained sufficient notoriety so as to impair his/her school relationships - Any immoral conduct - Conduct showing the employee is evidently unfit for service - Provoking a fight or fighting during working hours or on School property - Participating in horseplay or practical jokes on School time or on School premises where such conduct might be a safety risk or might be interpreted as offensive - Carrying firearms or any other dangerous weapons on School premises at any time or while acting on behalf of the School - Violation of the Substance and Alcohol policy - Insubordination, including but not limited to, failure or refusal to obey the orders or instructions of a supervisor or member of administration, or the use of abusive or threatening or abusive language toward a supervisor or member of administration - Unreported absence on scheduled workdays unless otherwise excused - Excessive tardiness or absenteeism unless otherwise excused - Unauthorized use of School equipment, time, materials, facilities, or the School name - Sleeping or malingering on the job - Failure to observe working schedules, including the required rest and meal periods - Soliciting other employees for membership, funds, or other similar activity in connection with any outside organization during your working time or the working time of the employee(s) solicited - Distributing unauthorized literature or any written or printed material during working time or in work areas ("Working time" does not include your meal and break periods.) - Failure to timely notify your supervisor when you are unable to report to work - Failure of an employee to obtain permission to leave work for any reason during normal working hours

-- Breaching confidentiality - Making derogatory racial, ethnic, religious, or sexual remarks or gestures; any violation of the Harassment and/or Equal Employment Opportunity policy; or using profane or abusive language at any time on School premises or during working hours - Violation of any safety, health, security, or School rule - Negligence or other conduct leading to the endangerment of harm of a child or children - Working overtime without authorization or refusing to work assigned overtime - Unsatisfactory job performance - Willfully or maliciously making false statements regarding any co-worker or submitting a complaint known to be false.
+- Abuse of sick leave - Violation of the Communications Policy - Failure to provide a physician's certificate when requested or required to do so - Violating the School's Personal Standards or dress code - Breaching confidentiality - Making derogatory racial, ethnic, religious, or sexual remarks or gestures; any violation of the Harassment and/or Equal Employment Opportunity policy; or using profane or abusive language at any time on School premises or during working hours - Violation of any safety, health, security, or School rule - Negligence or other conduct leading to the endangerment of harm of a child or children - Working overtime without authorization or refusing to work assigned overtime - Unsatisfactory job performance - Willfully or maliciously making false statements regarding any co-worker or submitting a complaint known to be false.